davidmarkclements/0x/readme.md

 * flamegraph-small.png - the preview image output to terminal
 * flamegraph.svg - an SVG rendering of the flamegraph
-* stacks.3866.out - the traced stacks (run through perf-sym on OS X)
+* stacks.3866.out - the traced stacks (run through [perf-sym](http://npmjs.com/perf-sym) on OS X)
 * flamegraph.html - the interactive flamegraph
 * stacks.3866.json - a JSON tree generated from the stacks, this tree is rendered by d3.js in the flamegraph.html

+The is helpful, because there's other things you can do with stacks output.
+For instance, checkout [cpuprofilify](http://npmjs.com/cpuprofilify) and [traceviewify](http://npmjs.com/traceviewify).

 ## Example